-Because we use POD technology and distribution (just like major presses have been doing for their backlists for more than a decade) our books never go out of print, unless by mutual agreement of the author and the press.
-This longer window of time--compared to the 4-6 weeks and 1-2 print runs major publishers tend to plan--allows each Bloof title to flourish as fully as possible.
+Because we combine traditional print runs via Bookmobile with extended availability using POD technology and distribution (just like major presses have been doing for their backlists for more than a decade) our longer books never go out of print, unless by mutual agreement of the author and the press.
+(The chapbooks are limited to 100 + ebooks.)
+This longer window of time—compared to the 4–6 weeks and 1–2 print runs major publishers tend to plan—allows each Bloof title to flourish as fully as possible.
 GOOD POETRY DOES NOT EXPIRE.
 This is another reason we keep the press small, so that the attention each book deserves and needs, over this inifinite window of time, is not spread too thin.
 We need to remain open and responsive if this is gonna work.

 10. If I have more questions, can you answer them?

 Yeah, we'll try.
 Email us at info [at] bloofbooks [dot] com.
 But please be patient; we get a lot of email.
 Thanks.